liquibase/aws/CodePipeline-CodeBuild-CloudFormation/README.md

 All of the instances referenced in the diagram above are created by the CloudFormation script.

+## 1. Setup Dependencies

-## 1. Copy cloudformation-cs-demo-project.zip to an S3 bucket.
+### 1.1 Upload codebuild-cs-demo-project.zip to an S3 bucket

+All artifacts required for this exercise are contained in the .zip file.
+The contents are sourced from this repository.
 Note that the name of the .zip file is hard coded in the CloudFormation YAML.
 If you rename the .zip file, make sure to rename in your CloudFormation YAML file.

-## 2. Setup Dependencies

-### 2.1 Upload codebuild-cs-demo-project.zip to an S3 bucket

 Create a new S3 Bucket and upload codebuild-cs-demo-project.zip.
 You will need the URI for the new S3 Bucket.